digital-blueprint/handbook/docs/frontend/dev/ui_guideline.md

 #### Modal with Tabs
 If we have an additional Menu e.g. different locations for filesaving, then we can have tabs in the modal dialogue.
-These tabs are placed at the left sde of the modal dialogue.
+These tabs are placed on the left side of the modal dialogue.
 On mobile devices these tabs are placed at the top of the screen.

 We also have a modal title which indicates the context of this dialogue and a closing sign on the right upper corner.